 - Must work well in a team environment and be able to communicate honestly and accept feedback

 This job requires verifiable agricultural field work experience, preferably on a vegetable farm, handling both manual and machine tasks associated with commodity production and harvest activities.
-Hourly pay starts at $14/hour, must be able to commit to full time, full season work, April or May through November and be available to work M-F and Saturdays.
+Hourly pay starts at $16.55/hour, must be able to commit to full time, full season work, April or May through November and be available to work M-F and Saturdays. *(Part time summer work may be available for high school students- please send us an email to inquire.)
 On-farm housing is not currently available.
 However, we are located minutes from the town of Perkasie where rents are affordable.

 Benefits of working on the farm

 - Lots of delicious organic vegetables available for your consumption- you will receive a free full CSA share for the duration of your employment.

 - Being part of a dedicated community of people working to improve our local food system